Jose-Cabrera-FullStack/Opstream-challenge/README.md

 - AWS SQS queue for async processing
 - Slack event handlers

+## Roadmap

+Follow the next steps:

+[✓] 1.
+Open a free Slack account https://slack.com/pricing/free

+[✓] 2.
+Use Slack events api https://api.slack.com/events-api to listen to messages

+[✓] 3.
+Create a simple Data Loss Prevention tool that given a file, open its content and try to look for patterns (for example: a credit card number), using a list of regular expressions, make it possible to manage those patterns using django admin

+[✓] 4.
+Use django admin to also show messages that were caught by the DLP tool, show the message, its content and the pattern that caught it

+[✓] 5.
+Use the class above to create a container with distributed tasks to search for leaks in files and messages

+[✓] 6.
+Write unit tests where consider appropriate

+[✓] 7.
+BONUS: add an action flow, so when DLP is giving a negative response, saying that the message contains a leak, the system should switch the message on slack with a message saying that the original message was blocked

+Pending items that could enhance the solution:
+[✓] 1.
+Add Docker configuration for containerization.

+[✓] 2.
+Add PostgreSQL database configuration.

+[✓] 3.
+Add AWS SQS configuration and credentials setup.

+[✓] 4.
+Add complete README with:

+     - Project setup instructions
+     - How to run the tests
+     - How to deploy the system

+## Next Steps

+1. Add support for more file types (currently only text files)
+2. Implement proper error handling and logging
+3. Add API documentation

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.